Marcus Robinson (American football): Professional career

 Robinson was selected by the Chicago Bears in the fourth round (108th overall) of the 1997 NFL draft.
 He missed his rookie season with a thumb injury.
 In 1998, Robinson played with the Rhein Fire of NFL Europe during the NFL the offseason.
 He led the NFL Europe league in receiving yards, won the season MVP award, and won the championship at World Bowl '98.

 Robinson had a successful season in 1999 with the Bears, setting a team record with 1,400 receiving yards which stood until the record was broken by Brandon Marshall in 2012.

 Injuries forced him into a journeyman role for the rest of his career.

 As a Baltimore Raven in 2003, Robinson caught four touchdown passes in an overtime win over the Seattle Seahawks.
-He was expected to be resigned, but the Ravens wanted their first star at wide receiver, so Robinson was let a free agent.
+He was expected to be resigned, but the Ravens wanted their first star at wide receiver, so Robinson was let go as a free agent.
 He was the leading wide receiver for the Minnesota Vikings the previous three years before he was cut on Christmas Eve, 2006.
 The move came a day after the St. Paul Pioneer Press published an interview with Robinson in which he expressed displeasure with the Vikings' 6-9-1 record.

 He signed a one-day contract with the Chicago Bears in June 2008, citing his desire to retire with the team that gave him his first chance in pro football.
 He officially retired on June 9, 2008.